 INTRODUCTION & ABSTRACT:

-validated by panel of experts through Delphi Technique.
+These indicators were validated by panel of experts through Delphi Technique.
 Finalized indicators included: curriculum policy and scope, text reliability, vocabulary, illustrations and format, horizontal and vertical alignment of the text, cognitive development, critical and creative learning, assessment and evaluation, acceptability, environment and bias free.
 In consultation with experts, compliance conditions of each indicator were also developed and rubric for each of the compliance condition have also been identified in the study.
 Using these indicators as a general guideline, the evaluation process of textbook could be standardized and it would able to guide evaluators to evaluate textbooks across curriculum areas using a measuring or quantitative methods.
 It is assumed that the textbooks being evaluated through these guidelines are intended for all learners.